-6.1.
+- 6.1.
 Events of Maturity .
-A Participant's Vested Total Account shall mature and shall become distributable in accordance with Section 7 upon the earliest occurrence of any of the following events while in the employment of the Employer or an Affiliate:

-(a)the Participant's death,
+A Participant's Vested Total Account shall mature and shall become distributable in accordance with Section 7 upon the earliest occurrence of any of the following events while in the employment of the Employer or an Affiliate: - (a)the Participant's death, - (b)the Participant's severance from employment, whether voluntary or involuntary, - (c)the attainment of age seventy and one-half (701⁄2) years by a Participant who is a five percent (5%) owner (as defined in Appendix B) at any time during the year in which the Participant attained age seventy and one-half (701⁄2) years and the crediting of any amounts to such a Participant's Account after such time, or - (d)the Participant's Disability;

-(b)the Participant's severance from employment, whether voluntary or involuntary, provided, however, that a transfer from Recognized Employment to employment with the Employer that is other than Recognized Employment or a transfer from the employment of one Employer participating in the Plan to another such Employer or to any Affiliate shall not constitute an Event of Maturity.
+provided, however, that a transfer from Recognized Employment to employment with the Employer that is other than Recognized Employment or a transfer from the employment of one Employer participating in the Plan to another such Employer or to any Affiliate shall not constitute an Event of Maturity.